kadmanikanta/vehicle_theft_analysis_/README.md

 data, this project aims to uncover key insights that can help inform crime prevention strategies.
 The dashboard provides an interactive experience for exploring theft

-trends by location, time, and vehicle characteristics, helping stakeholders make data-driven decisions.
+trends by location, time, and vehicle characteristics, assisting stakeholders to make data-driven decisions.

 ## Database and Tables